Samuelson reaches 2,000 points as UConn beats South Florida

 - Sports on TV & radio: Local listings for Seattle games and events

+Enna Pehadzic had 17 points and 12 rebounds for USF (10-7, 1-2), which led for most of the first half and trailed by just six points at the half.
+Tamara Henshaw added 12 points and 10 rebounds.

-USF led 6-4 early when UConn coach Geno Auriemma decided to pull all five of his starters, resulting in an audible gasp and then applause from the crowd.
+USF was leading 6-4 when Auriemma sat all the starters at once, resulting in an audible gasp and then applause from the crowd.

-The Bulls built that lead to 14-6, after a 3-pointer Pehadzic.
+The Bulls proceeded to build their lead to 14-6, after a 3-pointer Pehadzic.

+“We’ve come up here with much more talented teams and didn’t rebound and defend as well,” said USF coach Jose Fernandez, whose team outrebounded UConn 42-26.
+“It’s great to get a lot of our younger kids some time.
+We just right now don’t have enough guys that can put the ball in the basket.”

 UConn’s starters returned in the second quarter.
 The Huskies retook the lead at 20-18 on a layup by Walker and never trailed again.